Pelvic floor therapy has been shown as both clinically and cost-effective.

 I find mentorship such a valuable part of building skill sets.

 This is true with most professions, but most certainly with pelvic health.
-Each client is so unique, and following a protocol will not serve our clients the best.
+Each person is so unique, and following a protocol is not the best way to serve our clients.

-By working with someone who has experience, you start to develop your individual clinical reasoning skills to tailor your sessions with each of your clients.
+By working with someone who has experience, you start to develop the individual clinical reasoning skills necessary to tailor your sessions to each client.

 You build confidence and start to really evaluate each client uniquely.